itu-p1203/itu-p1203/README.md

 1. Include the link to this repository
 2. Cite the following publications:

-   Raake, A., Garcia, M.-N., Robitza, W., List, P., Goring, S., & Feiten, B. (2017).
+   Raake, A., Garcia, M.-N., Robitza, W., List, P., Göring, S., Feiten, B. (2017).
 A bitstream-based, scalable video-quality model for HTTP adaptive streaming: ITU-T P.1203.1.
 In 2017 Ninth International Conference on Quality of Multimedia Experience (QoMEX).
 Erfurt.

         @inproceedings{Raake2017,
         address = {Erfurt},